arpastrana/cem_dataset/README.md

 0. **Familiarize yourself with how the CEM framework works.** Know what the distinctions between a topology, a form and a constrained form diagram are.
 Make sure you understand what the difference between a trail and a deviation edge is (hint: the former is parametrized by its signed length, and the latter by the magnitude of the force it carries), and what a trail consists of: it is a "polyline" of trail edges.
 The first node in the trail is an *origin node*, and the last one, *a support node*.
 In particular, be aware of how static equilibrium is calculated in the framework: it is "cascaded down" sequentially over the nodes of every trail, starting at every origin node, and ending at the support node.
 As a result, **the location of the origin nodes in the topology diagram** greatly restricts the geometry of the generated form.
 Simply put, there will be certain *valid* topology diagrams that will never generate the desired form (despite they are topologically valid!).
 Whenever unsure about the theory, you can always refer back to this [journal paper](https://www.sciencedirect.com/science/article/abs/pii/S0010448519305342).

 2. **Install the latest version of `compas_cem`** Follow the installation instructions in this [repo](https://github.com/arpastrana/compas_cem).
-Don't forget link the library to Rhino: it is quite useful to have the `compas_cem` grasshopper plugin installed automatically and to easily drag and drop `compas_cem` components onto the grasshopper canvas!
+Don't forget link the library to Rhino: we need to have the `compas_cem` grasshopper plugin installed!

 3. Take a bridge example from the catalog stored as a `pdf` in under `bridges/bridge_catalog.pdf` in this repository and form-find it with `compas_cem` for grasshopper.
-Every example typology in the catalog is considered a unique bridge **family** with a unique name.
+Every example typology in the catalog is considered a unique bridge **type** with a unique name.
+Since, there is more than one way to model a type, topological versions of the same bridge type are called a **family**.
 We are interested in building parametric variations of **2d** and **3d** versions of the **topology diagram** of each family.
 Have a look at the next section for a more detailed explanation.

 ### Deliverables: Data for a bridge type

-To give you an example of what the folder structure of each bridge type should look like and what data files it should contain, have a look at the `zermattA` folder under `bridges/zermatt`.
+To give you an example of what the folder structure of each bridge type should look like and what data files it should contain, have a look at the `zermatt` folder under `bridges/zermatt`.

 Summarizing, this is what we are expecting for the folder structure: